ishtiuk/Bengali-to-IPA-translator/README.md

-# Bengali to IPA Translation
+# Bengali to IPA Translator

 ## Executive Summary
 This project focuses on the development of a sophisticated Bengali to International Phonetic Alphabet (IPA) translation model.
 The primary objective is to establish a seamless bridge between the intricate Bengali language and the standardized IPA notation, catering to various linguistic, educational, and research applications.